 Newrange Gold Corp.
-(TSXV:NRG, US:CMBPF, Frankfurt: X6C (“Newrange” or the “Company”) is pleased to announce the Phase I drilling continued to intersect multiple zones of high-grade, oxide gold mineralization, including 244.3 grams gold per metric tonne (g/T Au) over 0.8 meter, within 4.6 meters averaging 43.8 g/T Au, at its Pamlico gold project in Nevada.
-Importantly, this shallow intercept is within 13 meters of the surface.
+(TSXV:NRG, US:CMBPF, Frankfurt: X6C (“Newrange” or the “Company”) is pleased to announce the Phase I drilling continued to intersect multiple zones of high-grade, oxide gold mineralization, including 244.3 grams gold per metric tonne (g/T Au) over 0.8 meter, within 4.6 meters averaging 43.8 g/T Au, at its Pamlico gold project in Nevada. … Continued

 These results are part of a fully funded program of Reverse Circulation (RC) and core drilling, trenching, mapping, geochemical sampling, geophysical surveys, and metallurgical work that will extend throughout 2017.

 - These latest drill results continue to define and expand the presence of high-grade gold mineralization in the vicinity of the Merritt Zone and Merritt Decline (see prior news releases on previous underground channel sampling and drill results by Newrange).
 Notably, this drilling intersected high-grade, oxide mineralization above the Merritt Zone, expanding the zone’s shallow potential.
 This potential was previously overlooked because historic drilling was not assayed from the surface to a depth of 55 meters.